ivangeorgiev/gems/docs/django/testing/setup-pytest-for-django.rst

-Setup Django Testing with `pytest`
+Setup Django for Testing with `pytest`
 ##################################################

 .. contents:: Table of Contents